[Fix] The application was unable to start correctly (0xc0000005)

 bootrec /rebuildbcd

-5. Checking for Windows Updates
+5. Check for Windows Updates.

-1. Press “Windows’ + “I” to open Windows settings.
+1. Press “Windows” + “I” to open Windows settings.

-2. In the settings, click on the “Updates and Security” option and from the left side, select the “Windows Update” option.
+2. In the settings, click on the “Updates and Security” option, and from the left side, select the “Windows Update” option.

 Open Windows Settings and Click Update & Security To Check For Updates

-3. On the next screen, click on the “Check for Updates” option and it will automatically prompt Windows to check for any available updates.
+3. On the next screen, click on the “Check for Updates” option, and it will automatically prompt Windows to check for any available updates.

 Check For Updates in Windows Update

-6. Restoring Computer
+6. Restoring the Computer.

 1. Press “Windows” + “R” to open the Run prompt.